 If you’ve followed my site for any length of time, you’ve learned a few things in regards to this debate.
 I’ve shown you the incredible research by DR. OTTO WARBURG on the relationship between dietary carbs / sugar and cancer (he won the Nobel Prize for medicine back in 1931).
 I’ve shown you HERE, HERE, HERE, HERE, HERE, HERE, and HERE that the war on dietary fat continues unabated even though the powers-that-be should know better by now.
 I’ve also shown you how dietary fat and dietary carbs affect your endocrine system in radically different fashion (HERE and HERE).

-Despite all of this, we once again have some of the biggest names in cardiology not only decrying coconut oil (it’s a saturated fat), but extolling the virtues of those old standbys --- SOY OIL, CORN OIL, canola oil, etc, etc, etc (BTW, the diet recommended by the AHA is DASH).
-And how, pray tell, in the year of our Lord, 2017, can we possibly make a case for this --- particularly in light of what we know about the necessity of dietary fat on brain and neurological function, as well as the myriad of potential benefits of KETOGENIC DIETS?
+Despite all of this, we once again have some of the biggest names in cardiology not only decrying coconut oil (it’s a saturated fat), but extolling the virtues of those old standbys — SOY OIL, CORN OIL, canola oil, etc, etc, etc (BTW, the diet recommended by the AHA is DASH).
+And how, pray tell, in the year of our Lord, 2017, can we possibly make a case for this — particularly in light of what we know about the necessity of dietary fat on brain and neurological function, as well as the myriad of potential benefits of KETOGENIC DIETS?
 It was rather easy.

 In fact, for those of you wanting to understand a little bit more about fat metabolism in relation to this way of eating, it’s your lucky day because I have a short post on that subject I’ve included for you (HERE).
 In the meantime, just realize that WHOLE FOODS are where it’s at.
 Also realize that in many (MANY) cases, the “evidence” coming from the biomedical research community cannot be trusted.
-My brother, an MD, recently gave our readers a great example of this concerning flu shots --- HERE.
-And we wonder why people don't trust their doctors like they used to?
+My brother, an MD, recently gave our readers a great example of this concerning flu shots — HERE.

 “If the medical profession wishes to know why they are no longer trusted, they need look no further than the proclamations of the American Medical Association, American Diabetes Association, American Heart Association and any of a number of 3 and 4 letter acronyms that purport to represent the thinking of the medical establishment.
 They have all been taken over by monied interest; to see which ones, look a the supporting donors of the group.
 Coke and Pepsi funding the American Diabetes Association for example.”
 Jerry Seegers commenting on the MedPage article.